n2cms/n2cms/README.md

 ##Frequently Asked Questions

-* **What does the N2 in N2CMS stand for?**
+####What does the N2 in N2CMS stand for?
-	* It is short for "en tva" (1-2 in swedish).
+> It is short for "en tva" (1-2 in swedish).

-* **I want to create an open source project based on N2CMS.
-I want N2CMS to be part of the branding my project.
-Do you have guidance on naming my project?**
+####I want to create an open source project based on N2CMS.
+I want N2CMS to be part of branding my project.
+Do you have guidance on naming my project?
-	* Yes, please use the entire project name "N2CMS" in your project name.
+> Yes, please use the entire project name "N2CMS" in your project name.
 For example, N2CMS.BootstrapBlog would be great project name.
-	We feel that just using "N2" is too generic.
+> We feel that just using "N2" is too generic.
 Using N2CMS will help with organic search results.